sween/intersystems-cache-humanapi-client/README.md

 Import the class into your `namespace` and compile.

-Then call the `CacheJSON` class methods from your code.
+Then call the `HumanAPI` class methods from your code.

 ``` ruby
 Set encodedList = ##class(CacheJSON).Encode(list)